 According to QS website, they claim: "we rate universities rather than rank them.
-To make the ratings process as straightforward and fair as possible, QS Stars methodology is based on several critical categories that assess universal, core strengths" (QS, 2023e).
+To make the rating process as straightforward and fair as possible, QS Stars methodology is based on several critical categories that assess universal, core strengths" (QS, 2023e).
 However, it is worth noting that the website does not explicitly specify how the thresholds mentioned earlier are determined.

 Both the QS Star system and the Eduniversal Palmes of Excellence employ a subgroup approach to categorize institutions, enabling a more equitable comparison among universities compared to a global university ranking.

-The idea of creating Leagues (subgroups) is in line with the aim of this work, but instead of choosing the HEIs/HESs arbitrarily, an objective method is used to determine the Leagues.
+The idea of creating leagues (subgroups) is in line with the aim of this work, but instead of choosing the institutions and countries' higher education systems arbitrarily, an objective method is used to determine the leagues.